mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 This document also gives guidance about avoiding problems with *nested* congestion controllers in {{nested-CC}}.

-{{shared-connections}} discusses congestion control implications of using shared or multiple separate QUIC connections to send and receive multiple independent data streams.
+This document also discusses congestion control implications of using shared or multiple separate QUIC connections to send and receive multiple independent data streams in {{shared-connections}}.

 ## Congestion Control at the Transport Layer {#cc-quic-layer}